bgenest/wordy/README.md

 # Wordy

 Kinda like Wordle but not really.
-This app will be a full-site clone of the popular game Wordle.
+This app is a full-site clone of the popular game Wordle.

 Ruby version 2.7.3